 Trump Tower: Massive Fire Breaks Out On 50th Floor — Shocking Videos

 Absolutely terrifying.
-The New York Fire Department has been called to Trump Tower to fight a blazing fire several stories up.
+The New York Fire Department has been called to Trump Tower to fight a blazing fire on the south side of the 50th floor.
 Here’s all the details.

-As fire mysteriously broke out on the 50th floor of Trump Tower in New York City on Saturday, April 7.
-The Police Department and Fire Department have already been dispatched to manage the growing crisis.
+A fire mysteriously broke out on the 50th floor of Trump Tower in New York City on Saturday, April 7.
+The Police Department and Fire Department have already been dispatched to manage the growing inferno.
 It started around 6 p.m.
 EST, according to CBS News.
-Since, video after video has been captured by average New Yorkers showing flames and dark smoke billowing out of President Donald Trump’s iconic home.
+Since, video after video has been captured by average New Yorkers showing flames and dark smoke billowing out of President Donald Trump‘s, 71, iconic home.
+Thus far, one individual has reportedly been seriously injured, according to Q13 Fox.

 The NY Police Department have shared that the nearby intersection of 5th Ave. and West 57th Street will be facing heavier traffic and closures in an effort to combat the fire.
-This story is developing…
+The blaze was watched by hundreds of New Yorkers on the ground and at nearby windows as firefighters arrived.
+It should be noted that the president’s office is on the 26th floor.
+Of course, he was Washington, D.C. at the time of the blaze.
+At 7:42 p.m.
+EST, the president took to Twitter to announce that the fire has been extinguished.
+“Fire at Trump Tower is out.
+Very confined (well built building),” he wrote, shameless plugging his reputation as a builder.
+“Firemen (and women) did a great job.
+THANK YOU!”

 Fire in Trump Tower worsening pic.twitter.com/6T1VsOCsuP